JetBrains/guide/site/java/tutorials/reformatting-code/summary/index.md

 title: Summary
 topics: []
 author: hs
-subtitle: Summary and shortcuts we used
+subtitle: Summary and shortcuts we used.
 thumbnail: ./thumbnail.png
 ---